All the Resources You Need to Graduate Your Homeschool Student – for FREE!

 Even though you are not required to have the same classes as public schools, I highly recommend meeting or exceeding the college prep graduation requirements in your area, just to keep the doors open for your child.

 To know what those requirements are, simply google for “(your state) graduation requirements” and make notes of what shows up on a .gov site!
+If you’re feeling confused about the .gov graduation requirements, ask around for clarification.

 Transcripts

 After looking at a bunch of options, my daughter and I chose this FREE transcript template over at servingdaytoday.com – it’s clean, simple, easy to use, and it looks very nice!
-Since it’s not necessary to have ACT and SAT scores on a high school transcript, you can simply delete those lines if you don’t want to include test results.
+Since it’s not necessary to have ACT and SAT scores on a high school transcript, you can simply delete or edit those lines if you don’t want to include test results.

 GPA Calculator